 Research

-In my current research, I am studying the value of hermeneutic philosophy for research in the humanities and social sciences.
+In my current research, I am studying the value of hermeneutic philosophy for historical research in the humanities and social sciences.
 This focus is consistent across three different directions:

 • Dissertation research (successfully defended in spring 2024): My dissertation project examines Friedrich Nietzsche and Wilhelm Dilthey’s cross-disciplinary uses of the concept of “life” and efforts to reframe scientific knowledge from the perspective of life.
 I argue that the standard life-philosophical reading of Nietzsche and Dilthey fails to represent these thinkers’ efforts to represent the singular hermeneutic situation that is in question with all scientific research, and therefore the value of Nietzsche and Dilthey’s writings for philosophical inquiry about scientific reasoning.